Skip to main content

 South Carolina has also enacted specific privacy protections, including data breach notification requirements under S.C.
 Code § 39-1-90, which mandates companies notify affected individuals of security breaches involving personal information.
 While the state lacks a comprehensive biometric privacy law like Illinois' BIPA, South Carolina residents can still benefit from federal privacy class actions and multi-state settlements addressing data misuse, robocalls under the TCPA, and wage violations under federal labor laws.

-Notable South Carolina No Proof Required Settlements
+What we can verify about South Carolina No Proof Required settlements

 Are South Carolina Residents Eligible?